ruyrybeyro/chrootvpn/README.md

 - visit VPN page for logging in

-It will get CShell and SNX installations scripts from the firewall, and install them.
+It will get Mobile Access Portal Agent (CShell) and SSL Network Extender (SNX) installations scripts from the firewall, and install them.

 CShell installation script patch included at the end of file.

 non-chroot version not written intencionally.